 If you provide specific voting instructions, your shares will be voted at the Annual Meeting in accordance with your instructions.
-If you return your signed proxy card but do not indicate your voting preferences, we will vote on your behalf FOR each of the nominees for whom you are entitled to vote and FOR the ratification of Ernst & Young LLP as our independent registered public accountants.
+If you return your signed proxy card but do not indicate your voting preferences, we will vote on your behalf FOR each of the nominees for whom you are entitled to vote, FOR the approval (in an advisory vote) of the compensation of our named executive officers, and FOR the ratification of Ernst & Young LLP as our independent registered public accountants.